Corey Haim: The Two Coreys and final years

 In 2006, Haim was ranked #8 on VH1's list of the Greatest Teen Stars.
 In December 2006, Haim began taping a reality show titled The Two Coreys, which reunited him with Feldman.
 Both were credited as executive producers, and had a measure of creative input.
 The show premiered on the A&E Network on July 29, 2007, with a second season starting on June 22, 2008.
 At its advent, Haim bought himself and Feldman matching Tiffany rings.
-The show's premise revolved around Haim's living in Feldman's house with Feldman and Feldman's wife while trying to get his career back on track.
+The show's premise revolved around Haim living in Feldman's house with Feldman and Feldman's wife while trying to get his career back on track.
 The dynamics of the threesome were conceived in the style of the film You, Me and Dupree.
 Footage showed the ravages of Haim's habit on his body, and his appearance was unrecognizable.
 Although acknowledged as partially scripted, the show eventually took on a darker life of its own after Haim relapsed and his prescription drug abuse became apparent.

 In one of the darkest moments of The Two Coreys, Haim told Feldman that he had been sexually abused at the age of 14 by one of Feldman's acquaintances.
 Declining to identify his molester (a 42-year-old man), Haim said that the abuse had continued for two years with Feldman's knowledge.
 This disclosure led to a further rift between Haim and Feldman, and the show continued to expose the darker side of their lives as teen stars.
 The disintegrating relationship between the former best friends prompted a six-month hiatus before the second season.
 Haim was nominated for a Viewer's Choice Award at the 22nd Annual Gemini Awards in Canada for his role in the show.